More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Experimental Setup

-\paragraph{Setup} We aim to comprehensively investigate the token-precision trade-off in KV cache compression.
-We report the ratio of compressed KV cache and the full KV cache for memory budge.
-For KV pruning, we employ PyramidKV~\citep{cai2024pyramidkvdynamickvcache} and SnapKV~\citep{li2024snapkvllmknowslooking}, recognized as leading methods in diverse scenarios.
-We also include H2O~\citep{10.5555/3666122.3667628} and StreamingLLM~\citep{xiao2023streamingllm} to evaluate the feasibility of quantized pruning in Section~\ref{ssec:main}.
-For KV quantization, we adopt KIVI~\citep{pmlr-v235-liu24bz} as the default method due to its stability and broad compatibility.
-Moreover, in Section~\ref{ssec:quant_strategy}, we examine the effects of quantization strategies from FlexGen~\citep{sheng2023flexgenhighthroughputgenerativeinference} and KVQuant~\citep{hooper2024kvquant10millioncontext} for a comprehensive comparison.
-We use HQQ~\citep{badri2023hqq} framework to perform quantization on KV cache.
-More details can be seen in Appendix~\ref{append:setup}.
+\paragraph{Setup} Our experiments are designed to comprehensively investigate the token-precision trade-off in KV cache compression.
+We quantify memory budget by reporting the compression ratio of the KV cache relative to the full, uncompressed KV cache.
+For KV pruning, we utilize PyramidKV~\citep{cai2024pyramidkvdynamickvcache} and SnapKV~\citep{li2024snapkvllmknowslooking} as representative state-of-the-art methods.
+To assess the feasibility of quantized pruning (Section~\ref{ssec:main}), we also include StreamingLLM~\citep{xiao2023streamingllm}, H2O~\citep{10.5555/3666122.3667628}, Ada-KV~\citep{feng2024adakvoptimizingkvcache}, and HeadKV~\citep{fu2024not}.
+For KV quantization, we adopt KIVI~\citep{pmlr-v235-liu24bz} as our primary method due to its stability and broad compatibility.
+Furthermore, in Section~\ref{ssec:quant_strategy}, we evaluate quantization strategies from FlexGen~\citep{sheng2023flexgenhighthroughputgenerativeinference} and KVQuant~\citep{hooper2024kvquant10millioncontext} for a comprehensive comparative analysis.
+Additional setup details are provided in Appendix~\ref{append:setup}.